irajwani/deck-service/README.md

 - Draw 1 to all cards from a deck

 I did not include a user management system/a way to restrict access to routes based on, for example, a JWT token only because that was beyond the requested scope of this assignment
-Additionally, there is no caching of decks as the same deck might be drawn from multiple times at the same instant, which is why a database transaction was used
+Additionally, there is no caching of decks as the same deck might be drawn from multiple times at the same instant, which is why a database transaction was used.